-NOTE H - ACQUISITION OF NEW ENGLAND TELECOM, INC.
+NOTE G -ACQUISITION OF NEW ENGLAND TELECOM, INC.

-On August 10, 2000, the Company announced the acquisition of substantially all of the assets of New England Telecom, Inc. ("NET") through Isis.
-The agreement included the purchase of approximately \$135,000 in inventory of prepaid phonecards, an employment agreement with the principal NET shareholder, and a two-year earn-out period.
-The earn-out is calculated on a quarterly basis whereby the former shareholder can earn up to 50% of net profits of the former business, as defined in the agreement, with a maximum contingent total payout of \$1.5 million.
-The transaction was accounted for using the purchase method of accounting, and, accordingly, the results of NET's operations have been included in the Company's consolidated financial statements from the date of acquisition.
-The cash purchase price was equal to the value of the inventory assets purchased.
-There were no liabilities assumed in the transaction.
-The agreement also provided for 20,000 stock options of Isis to be granted to the former NET shareholder for his employment services with the Company, with a three-year vesting period.
-Any additional purchase price payments made based on net profit during the earn-out period, as defined in the agreement, have been capitalized as goodwill.
-Through December 31, 2001, a total of \$130,000 was capitalized.
+On August 10, 2000, the Company aquired substantially all of the assets of New England Telecom, Inc. ("NET") through Isis.
+The agreement included an employment agreement with the principal NET shareholder, and a two-year earn-out period.
 During June 2001, employment of the former shareholder was terminated for breach of his employment contract.
-At that time all options granted to him were cancelled, as they had not yet vested.
 In October 2001, the former shareholder filed a claim against the Company, its Chairman, and Isis alleging, among other things, that the Company breached the purchase agreement and the employment contract.
-During December 2005, the Court dismissed all claims against CTS and its Chairman.
+During December 2005, the Court dismissed all claims against the Company and its Chairman.
 During May 2005, this case was settled out of court by payment of a nominal sum to the former shareholder.
 The expense has been included in General and Administrative Expenses on the Statement of Operations.